Job Listings

 • Support of skilled labor contract work on vegetation management activities.

-• Supporting the monitoring and assessment of success criteria on mitigation sites
+• Supporting the monitoring and assessment of success criteria on mitigation sites.

 • Participate in a variety of integrated vegetation management activities using chemical, mechanical, and biological controls to manage native plant revegetation projects, invasive plant management projects, vegetation control projects, tree removals, biotechnical erosion control projects, and overall integrated vegetation management work on Valley Water properties.